kevind13/Musical-Driven-Sonification-Library/README.md

     [] Determine the domain (i.e., the set of notes used) in all the MIDI files.
     [] Convert the arrays back to MIDI format and truncate the notes as needed.
     [] Convert the arrays back to MIDI format and truncate or pad them with zeros to match a specific dimension.

+## Questions

+- What should be done if a note is 88 and it is desired to transpose it to 5 more notes?